Toshiba Pasopia

 Toshiba Pasopia is a computer from manufacturer Toshiba, released in 1981 and based around a Zilog Z80 microprocessor.
-This is not to be confused with the Toshiba Pasopia IQ, a similar named line of MSX compatible computers.

 There are two models, the PA7010 and the PA7012.
 PA7010 comes with T-BASIC, a version of Microsoft BASIC.
 PA7012 comes with the more powerful built-in operating system - OA-BASIC developed by Toshiba, capable of sequential file access and automated loading of programs.

 The keyboard has 90 keys, a separate numeric keypad and eight function keys.
 The machine could be expanded with disk drives, extra RAM and offered a RS-232 and a parallel printer port.